 The Company does not identify or allocate assets by reportable segment, nor does the CODM evaluate reportable segments using discrete asset information.
 Reportable segments do not record inter-segment revenue and accordingly there are none to report.
 The Company does not allocate other income and expense to reportable segments.
 Although the CODM uses operating income to evaluate reportable segments, operating costs included in one segment may benefit other segments.

-The following table sets forth the Company's segment revenue, operating expenses and operating income for the three months ended March 31, 2021 and 2020 (in thousands):
+The following table sets forth the Company's segment revenue, operating expenses and operating income (loss) for the three and six months ended June 30, 2021 and 2020 (in thousands):